 PAHQ understands the power of communication.
 Nothing beats the experience of a coach and athlete working off the same page.
-However, as with anything involving more than one person, the opportunity for miscommunication looms everywhere.
+However, as with anything involving more than one person (especially with virtual training), the opportunity for miscommunication looms everywhere.
 Three major miscommunication faults pertaining to coaching come to mind:

 - Misaligned Vocabulary: Athlete and coach are on two different pages